 As per Fig. 1, the two outputs from the Astrobyte accelerator platform represent the synapses of the two neurons - N1 and N2.
 These outputs feed into the two FC blocks.
 Outputs from FCs will be combined with addresses generated by AGs and control signals from the state machine at the DRAM BUS blocks.
 Next, the DRAM BUS output has to go through the DDR BUS Interface block since an interface is required to transfer data to the Nios II system.
-Also, the outputs of DDR BUS Interfaces will become part of a unified Avalon (Altera standard interface) bus before entering the DRAM Controller.
+Also, the outputs of DDR BUS Interface) bus before entering the DRAM Controller.
 The DRAM Controller takes address, data and control signals and generates appropriate outputs so that data is transferred to and from the external DDR2 SDRAM.